Xutong-Qiu/laserTracker/docs/proposal.md

 ## 8. Execution Plan

-The project will follow a structured approach to development, with the following key tasks laid out in the roadmap:
+The project will follow a structured approach to development, with the following key tasks:

 1. **Literature Review and Algorithm Selection:**
    Begin by conducting a thorough investigation into existing research and implementations of laser pointer tracking using computer vision.
 This will inform the selection of an appropriate tracking algorithm that has been proven effective, which can be further tailored to the specific needs of this project.